thinh26/Mobile-Real-Estate-App/README.md

-# Welcome to Mobile Movies app 👋
+# Welcome to Mobile Real Estate app 👋

 This is a pet project created with [Expo](https://expo.dev).